dh00mk3tu/very-cool-os/README.md

     ;   16bit       8b  +   8b
     ;
     ; Here AH is the high value in the register while AL is the low value.
-    ; The total size of the character is 2 bytes, so in part of our register we've stored the address while on the other part we're storing the color details i.e white on black.
+    ; The total size of the character is 2 bytes, so in first part of our register ; we've stored the address while on the other part we're storing the color details ; i.e white on black.

     ; anyway, moving ahead

     cmp al, 0 ; check if end of string